csh970605/csh970605.github.io/_posts/2023-03-29-Data_Preprocessing.md

 ## Why and how to Encoding categorical data?
 ---
 <br>
-The reason for encoding is to create a string value as a binary vector that is easy for computers to recognize.<br>
+The reason for encoding is to create a string value as a binary vector that is easy for computers to recognize.
 The reason why it is not a simple "int value" is that it can recognize that there is a correlation between codes during machine learning.<br>
-There are example codes and results below<br>
+There are example codes and results below.<br>

 ```py
 # Example code